Young woman holding phone taking selfie against teal background

 What is mobile data?

 Mobile data allows your phone to connect to the internet, and is delivered to your device via a mobile network.
 This is the same network that allows you to send and receive calls and SMS.
-As long as you are near enough to a mobile tower to receive a signal to your device, you can use mobile data, whether that’s on 3G, 4G or even a 5G network.
+As long as you are near enough to a mobile tower to receive a signal to your device, you can use mobile data, whether that’s on 3G, 4G or 5G mobile network.
+In Australia, the mobile networks are operated by Telstra, Optus and Vodafone.

 This is different to using WiFi, which uses a modem/router to deliver a signal from a (usually) fixed internet connection.
 WiFi signals also have a shorter reach than mobile networks.